kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 </figure>

-You'll notice that the upper right of the table stays the same, even if you increase the number of eggs you have.
+You'll notice that the upper right corner of the table stays the same if you increase the number of eggs you have at your disposal.
-You can see this more clearly in this visualization.
+You can see this even more clearly in this visualization.

 ![The relationship between the number of floor that can be checked, the number of drops and number of eggs.](./images/egg-puzzle.png){ .fullwidth }